PixelantQC/t3kit-1/README.md

 * Every release tagged by `git tag` using [Semantic Versioning](http://semver.org)
 * `Major` version should be almost always the same as on TYPO3.

-When we starting new `major` version of **t3kit** previous will be moved to new branch, so in this case we can keep developing new and support old one.
+When starting new `major` version of **t3kit** previous will be moved to new branch, so in this case we can keep developing new and support old one.

 Examples:
 * Branch `master` => _last t3kit release_ `t3kit 9.1.3 = TYPO3 9.1.0`